erikamatesz/simple-prompt-manager/README.md

 ## Examples

 You can find an example script demonstrating how to use this package with Queen song lyrics in the `examples` directory.
 The `basic_usage.py` script covers adding templates at runtime and generating prompts inspired by songs like "Bohemian Rhapsody", "We Will Rock You", and "Another One Bites the Dust".

+## Changelog

+For a detailed list of changes and updates, please refer to the [CHANGELOG](CHANGELOG.md).

 ## License